Index

 %LANG_ISO%.json

-is the filename that this key belongs to.
-Initially I've uploaded two translation files nameden.json
+indicates the filename this key belongs to.
+When I uploaded the filesen.json

 (English) andfr.json